 On March 29, 2017, the United Kingdom formally notified the EU of its intention to withdraw from the Union pursuant to Article 50 of the Lisbon Treaty, commonly referred to as Brexit.
 The United Kingdom and EU have now agreed on the terms of the exit deal, which will include a transitional period following the United Kingdom's exit which occurred on January 31, 2020.
 The transitional period will continue until December 31, 2020 during which the EU and the United Kingdom will seek to negotiate new arrangements for the period from January 1, 2021.
 The United Kingdom's withdrawal from the EU, or Brexit could lead to legal uncertainty and potentially divergent national laws and regulations in the EU and the United Kingdom.
 Given the lack of comparable precedent, it is unclear what Brexit's financial, regulatory, and legal implications would be and how it would affect us.
 However, potentially changing regulatory schemes and tariffs engendered by Brexit may add additional complexity, cost and delays in marketing or selling our products in the United Kingdom.
 Our revenue and profit, supply and demand for our products, and customer retention and acquisition in both the long term and short term could be adversely affected.
 During the transitional period most obligations imposed by EU legislation will remain applicable to and in the United Kingdom.
 Since a significant proportion of the regulatory framework in the United Kingdom is derived from EU directives and regulations, the "hard" withdrawal of the United Kingdom from the EU (where no deal is agreed for the period after the transitional period ending December 31, 2020) could materially impact the regulatory regime with respect to the CE Certificates of Conformity in the United Kingdom.
 CE Certificates of Conformity issued by a notified body accredited in the EU may no longer be recognized in the UK.
-Similarly, notified bodies accredited in the UK will no longer be able to issue CE Certificates of Conformity or certification for the UK may have a significant impact on on a timely basis, if at all.
-In particular, the FDA permits commercial distribution of a new medical device only after the device has received clearance under Section 510(k) of the Federal Food, Drug and Cosmetic Act, or is the subject of an approved PMA unless the device is specifically exempt from those requirements.
-The FDA will clear marketing of a lower risk medical device through the 510(k) process if the manufacturer demonstrates that the new product is substantially equivalent to a legally marketed "predicate" device.
-For novel medical devices that are low to moderate risk and are not substantially equivalent to a predicate device, the FDA may determine that the "de novo" process is the appropriate route to market.
-The "de novo" process is more costly, time consuming and uncertain than the traditional 510(k) process.
-High risk devices deemed to pose the greatest risk, such as life-sustaining, life-supporting, or implantable devices, or devices not deemed substantially equivalent to a legally marketed "predicate" device, require the approval of a PMA.
-The PMA process is more costly, lengthy and uncertain than the 510(k)-clearance process.
-A PMA application must be supported by extensive data, including, but not limited to, technical, preclinical, clinical trial, manufacturing and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the device for its intended use.
-Our currently commercialized gammaCore products have been cleared through the 510(k) process or the "de novo" process.
-In the future, we may need to submit a PMA or continue to utilize the "de novo" process to expand our labeling claims to include certain indications, which likely will be more costly, time consuming and uncertain than the traditional 510(k) process.
+Similarly, notified bodies accredited in the UK will no longer be able to issue CE Certificates of Conformity.
+Obtaining new CE Certificates of Conformity or certification for the UK may have a significant impact on our activities.